green3g/vscode-arcgis-assistant/README.md

 While this extension is considered "stable" and has been tested with various Portal and AGO implementations, issues may arise under various circumstances.
 Please report issues under the [Issues](https://github.com/roemhildtg/vscode-arcgis-assistant/issues) page providing as much information as possible in order to reproduce the issue.

+Check the OUTPUT -> ArcGIS Assistant console logs as well for potentially useful feedback.

+If you are interested in fixing the issue download the source code and use the built-in VSCode debugger tools to diagnose the issue.
+Follow the Developing guide above.

 ## License

 Please review the [software license](./LICENSE.md) prior to use.